Manniec/CSE160-ComputerNetworks/README.md

+# Tasks
+ - [ ] Add interface Flooding and Neighbor to Node Module file
+ - [ ] specify config file for flooding module in Node Config

 # Introduction
 This skeleton code is the basis for the CSE160 network project.
 Additional documentation on what is expected will be provided as the school year continues.